gravityplus/Gravity-Forms-Stripe/readme.txt

 [Stripe](https://stripe.com) allows you to process credit cards directly on your site, securely and easily, without having to deal with merchant accounts, PCI-compliance, or PayPal.
 This Gravity Forms add-on integrates Stripe with your forms using [Stripe.js](https://stripe.com/docs/stripe.js) to make sure sensitive card information never hits your server.

 > This plugin is an add-on for the [Gravity Forms plugin](http://gravityforms.com "visit the Gravity Forms website").
-> You need to [grab a license](http://gravityforms.com "purchase Gravity Forms!") if you don't already have one - you'll thank me later :-)
+> You need to [purchase your own Gravity Forms license](http://gravityforms.com "purchase Gravity Forms!") if you don't already have one - you'll thank me later :-)
 >
 > You'll also need a [Stripe](https://stripe.com) account.

-Requires WordPress 3.5, PHP 5.3, and Gravity Forms 1.7.11.
+Requires WordPress 3.6, PHP 5.3, and Gravity Forms 1.8.1.
 Works with WordPress Multisite.

 **Current Features**